-This prospective randomized controlled single-blind clinical trial, patients aged 18-65 years with shoulder pain for more than 3 months and diagnosed with SIS were included.
+In this prospective, randomized controlled, singleblind clinical trial, patients aged 18-65 years with shoulder pain for more than 3 months and diagnosed with SIS were included.
 At the diagnosis, the patient's clinical history was taken and physical examination was performed.
 Inspection and palpation of the shoulder, active and passive range of motion, instability of the glenohumeral joint, and scapular dyskinesia were evaluated in the physical examination.
-Muscle strength test was done by comparing opposite side.
+Muscle strength test was done by comparing the opposite side.
 The Hawkins test (detection of internal rotation pain in the arm during 90° flexion) and the Neer test (detection of anterior elevation pain at 90° and above) were used as provocative tests.
 Shoulder magnetic resonance imaging (MRI) was also used in the diagnosis of the SIS.
-MRI findings associated with SIS included pathologies such as SA bursitis, supraspinatus tendonitis, partial rupture of the rotator cuff tendons.
-Previous shoulder operation; presence of central nervous system pathologies or rheumatological disease and polyneuropathy; cervical radiculopathy; physical therapy in the last 6 months; administering an injection therapy for shoulder pain determined as exclusion criteria.
+MRI findings associated with SIS included pathologies such as SA bursitis, supraspinatus tendonitis, and partial rupture of the rotator cuff tendons.
+Previous shoulder operation, the presence of central nervous system pathologies or rheumatological disease and polyneuropathy, cervical radiculopathy, physical therapy in the last 6 months, administering an injection therapy for shoulder pain were determined as exclusion criteria.
 Physical therapy applications were defined as exclusion criteria as they may change the effectiveness of injection treatments and cause confusion in the results.

-Ethical Committee of University of Health Sciences, Bursa Yuksek Ihtisas Training and Research Hospital (2016/15-02).
-All procedures performed in studies involving human participants were in accordance with the ethical standards of the institutional and/or national research committee and with the 1964 Helsinki Declaration and its later amendments or comparable ethical standards.
+The study was approved by the Ethics Committee of University of Health Sciences, Bursa Yüksek Ihtisas Training and Research Hospital (2016/15-02).
+All procedures performed in the study involving human participants were in accordance with the ethical standards of the institutional and/or national research committee and with the 1964 Helsinki Declaration and its later amendments or comparable ethical standards.
 Informed consent was obtained from all individual participants included in the study.

-Using a random number table, the patients were divided into 3 groups namely Group SA (n=30) receiving ultrasound (US)-guided SA injection, Group SA+ACJ (n=30) receiving US-guided SA+ACJ injection, and Group SSNB (n=30) receiving US-guided SSNB (Figure 1).
+Using a random number table, the patients were divided into 3 groups: Group SA (n=30) receiving ultrasound (US)-guided SA injection, Group SA+ACJ (n=30) receiving US-guided SA+ACJ injection, and Group SSNB (n=30) receiving US-guided SSNB (Figure 1).
 All injections and blocks were performed by the same researcher.